onja-org/music-of-madagascar/m/melky.md

 ![Picture of melky](melky.jpg)

-Melky or Miangaly her real name.She became famous after the finalist of pazzapa 4 in 2007.
+Melky or Miangaly of her real name.
+She became famous after the finalist of pazzapa 4 in 2007.
 She has been singing with some singers such as firmin before.

 **Genre:** Slow